Social media is king these days.

 The important thing is to always have a strategy before you produce any content.
 Posting something just to fill your social media wall won’t get you anywhere.

-Once you begin delivering superb content, you will see your user engagement rise and your search engine rankings along with it.
+Once you begin delivering superb content, you will see your search engine rankings improving and your user engagement improving.

 This piece will walk you through how to set up a proper content strategy for different social media platforms and how to execute that plan.